It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 import matplotlib.pyplot as pltpredictions = model_lr_rating.predict()y = df_reviews.ratingplt.scatter(y, predictions)

 We can also get an overall assessment of the prediction error from a single metric.
-In the case of the linear model we’ve been looking at, we can express this in a single metric as the sum or mean of our squared errors, the latter of which is a very commonly used modeling metric- MSE or mean squared error, or also, its square root - RMSE or root mean squared error12.
-We’ll talk more about this and similar metrics in other chapters, but we can take a look at the RMSE for our model now.
+In the case of the linear model we’ve been looking at, we can express this as the sum or mean of our squared errors, the latter of which is a very commonly used modeling metric- MSE or mean squared error.
+Its square root - RMSE or root mean squared error12 - is also very commonly used.
+We’ll talk more about this and similar metrics elsewhere (Section 4.2), but we can take a look at the RMSE for our model now.

 If we look back at our results, we can see this expressed as the part of the output or as an attribute of the model13.
 The RMSE is more interpretable, as it gives us a sense that our typical errors bounce around by about 0.59.
 Given that the rating is on a 1-5 scale, this maybe isn’t bad, but we could definitely hope to do better than get within roughly half a point on this scale.
 We’ll talk about ways to improve this later.